 unsigned long index Position of desired case in the list of cases.
-The first piece is numbered 1; the otherwise child (if present) is not counted, regardler index is greater than the number of pieces, a null MathMLCaseElement is returned; no error is generated.
+The first piece is numbered 1; the otherwise child (if present) is not counted, regardless of its position.
+If index is greater than the number of pieces, a null MathMLCaseElement is returned; no error is generated.